JKoblitz/bacdive-api/README.md

 ...
 ```

+## Hints for more advanced queries
+If you have more advanced queries that are currently not covered by the API, we recommend you to use the [Bac*Dive* Advanced Search](https://bacdive.dsmz.de/advsearch), which is very flexible and powerful.
+You can then download the resulting table as CSV (button at the top right), import the CSV into your Python script, and use the BacDive-IDs to download all relevant information via the API.

 ## New in v0.3

 We added AI-based predictions to the Bac*Dive* database.
 Predicted traits are excluded by default.
 To include them, you have to call the method `includePredictions()`: